markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 It seems preferable to adopt a simple, rational rule that works the same way in inline links and link reference definitions.)

-[Whitespace] is allowed around the destination and title:
+Spaces, tabs, and up to one line ending is allowed around the destination and
+title:

 ```````````````````````````````` example
 [link](   /uri